Skip to main content

 Regional Executive Management Team (EMT)

-Recruitment is also underway for regional directors of people and regional directors of finance for each health region.
-The regional directors will be members of the EMT in each health region.
-They will report directly to the REOs.
+The regional directors of the EMT in each health region report to the REOs.

 View the advanced design of the HSE EMT model (PDF, 167KB, 1 page)

-IHAs will be the substructures within each health region.
-There will be 20 IHAs in total.
-They will serve a population of around 300,000 and will take account of local geographies, population size, needs and services.
+Healthcare areas are the substructures within each of the 6 health regions.
+There are 20 healthcare areas in total.
+They serve a population of around 300,000 and will take account of local geographies, population size, needs and services.

-IHAs will bring together both acute and community services as well as other non-HSE providers.
-This will be crucial to supporting and enabling integrated care.
+Healthcare areas bring together both acute and community services as well as other non-HSE providers.
+This will be crucial to supporting and enabling integrated healthcare.

-Details of the IHA areas will be shared in the coming weeks, once approved.
+Details and maps of the healthcare areas will be shared in the coming weeks.

-The new health region structures will support and strengthen integrated care.
+The new health region structures will support and strengthen integrated healthcare.
 This includes integration between:

 • primary care and community services, including GPs, pharmacies and voluntary organisations